 Gas flows were measured with calibrated electronic mass flow meters and pressures were measured using 10, 100, and 1000 Torr capacitance manometers.
 The photolysis and probe lasers were operated at 10 Hz repetition rate.
-The gas flow velocity, 9-16 cm s-1, ensured a fresh sample of gas in the LIF reaction volume for each photolysis pulse.
-All measurements were performed at ~ 296 K. Stainless steel vacuum lines were used throughout the experimental apparatus.
+The gas flow velocity, $9-16\,\mathrm{cm\,s^{-1}}$ , ensured a fresh sample of gas in the LIF reaction volume for each photolysis pulse.
+All measurements were performed at $\sim\!296$ K with temperatures measured using a thermocouple in direct contact with the reactors gas mixture.
+Stainless steel vacuum lines were used throughout the experimental apparatus.
 The uncertainties quoted throughout this paper are at the $2\sigma$ (95% confidence) level unless stated otherwise.